Nedj78/Catch-em-all-API/README.md

 Framework: no

-Project: retrieving through the API all the pokemons by batches of 15 with each click or 30 with double click.
+Project: retrieving through the API all the pokemons by batches of 15 items with each click or 30 items with double click.

 Backend host server: [PokéAPI](https://pokeapi.co/)